hpparvi/ull_tp_2425/exercises/md/ex3/README.md

 `N_proc` is the number of processes you want to run.
 This number must not be greater than the number of cores in your machine.

 > [!TIP]
 > If you do not define NUM_CORES, the maximum number of cores available will be used.
-It is advisable to set a lowe value for the number of processes to use when running MPI programs on multithreaded machines.
+It is advisable to set a lower value for the number of processes to use when running MPI programs on multithreaded machines.
 This is because, on multithreaded systems, the operating system may identify each thread as a 'logical core', which could lead to problems if the number of processes launched exceeds the available physical cores or if processes attempt to use multiple threads.
 For example, on a computer with 6 physical cores and 12 logical threads, you could attempt to launch 12 processes, but if each process uses more than one thread, the command could fail due to overhead.
 In this case you should use NUM_CORES=6

 > [!WARNING]
 > The first tests should execute in a few seconds, but running the second type of tests can take between 10-20 minutes in the parallelized version.
 In the non-parallelized version, these can take up to an hour.